faroukchebaiki/faroukchebaiki/README.md

 ### Hi there, I'm Farouk Chebaiki 👋

-## I'm a Front & Back End  Developer, and Also a Chemist !!!
+## I'm a Front & Back End  Developer, and Also a Process Engineer!!!
 - 🌱 I’m currently learning React + Some Other Things
 - 👯 I’m looking to collaborate with other Developers in my in my future projects
 - 🥅 2022 Goals: To Create My First e-commerce Website project